oracle/weblogic-kubernetes-operator/docs-source/content/faq/fan.md

 also be used in other configurations.
 Oracle Autonomous Database-Serverless (ATP-S) does not provide GRID.

-When connecting to a database that does not have GRID, the only type of WebLogic Server supported data source is Generic Data Sources.
+When connecting to a database that does not have GRID, the only type of WebLogic Server data source that is supported is the Generic Data Sources.
 Multi Data Sources and Active GridLink data sources cannot be used because they work with RAC.